smart-data-lake/smart-data-lake/blog/2022-04-06-SDL-snowpark/2022-04-06-SDL-snowpark.md

       podman run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config sdl-spark:latest --config /mnt/config --feed-sel compute

 If the SDLB run was SUCCESSFUL, you should now see TEST.BTL_DISTANCES table in Snowpark.
-To check that Spark was used for Action select-airport-cols and Snowpark for Action compute-distances, look out for the following logs, e.g. SnowparkSubFeed for Action~compute-distances:
+To check that Spark was used for Action select-airport-cols and Snowpark for Action compute-distances, look for the following logs, e.g. SnowparkSubFeed for Action~compute-distances:

       INFO  CopyAction - (Action~compute-distances) selected subFeedType SnowparkSubFeed [init-compute-distances]